lihaoqin168/SEDyConv/readme.md

 ![](./imgs/fig6.png)

 #### **Fig. 3.** General architecture of multi-organ segmentation networks embedded with our dynamic convolutional module SEDyConv, covering CNN and ViT backbones.
-We also provide detailed implementations of two specific networks: SEDy-nnUNet, based on nnU-Net [7] with a pure CNN structure, and SEDy-Unetr, based on UNETR [25] with a hybrid CNN-Transformer structure.
+We also provide detailed implementations of two specific networks: SEDy-nnUNet, based on nnU-Net<SUP>[1]</SUP> with a pure CNN structure, and SEDy-Unetr, based on UNETR<SUP>[2]</SUP> with a hybrid CNN-Transformer structure.

 We design a universal framework for 3D dynamic convolutional networks for multi-organ segmentation.
 As shown in Fig. 3, by replacing the static convolution layer with our 3D SEDyConv layer, the network maintains the original segmentation network structure while possessing dynamic properties.